darthwalsh/bin/apps/python.RelativePathShebang.md

 ```powershell
 function stravacook { pipx run (Join-Path $PSScriptRoot strava_cook.py) @args }
 ```
+Why a powershell `function`?
+It's functionally equivalent to a bash `alias`, as powershell `Set-Alias` [doen't support arguments](https://stackoverflow.com/a/4167071/771768)

 - [ ] Considering adding a loop to find scripts with `/// script` and creating all aliases

 ### pipx in shebang might cause troubles